-Matthew
+The Gospel of Matthew

-[Introduction to the Gospels:] Who was Matthew, and why did he write about Jesus?
+[Introduction to the Gospels:] Who was Matthew?
+Why did he write about Jesus?
 If Matthew was a Jew writing primarily to Jews, why did he write in Greek?
 Or, did he?

-Levi Matthew, son of Alphaeus, was one of the twelve disciples of Jesus.
-He was often called Matthew.
+Levi Matthew, often called Matthew, was one of the twelve disciples.
+He was the son of Alphaeus.
 His father probably was not the Alphaeus that was the father of James.
-(Mark 3:18) After working for some time as a tax collector or “publican,” he was called by Jesus to be a disciple.
-Probably, he was relatively-well educated and spoke Greek as well as his native Aramaic.
+(Mark 3:18) Matthew was called by Jesus to be a disciple after he worked for some time as a tax collector or “publican.”
 Generally, publicans were Jews who agreed to cooperate with the Romans to collect the taxes for Caesar, or Herod Antipas, who was the ruler of Galilee at that time.
+With the permission of Rome, many tax collectors collected considerably more than Rome required and pocketed the difference.
 They were regarded as traitors by the Jews.
-With the permission of Rome, many publicans or tax collectors collected considerably more than Rome required and pocketed the difference.
+Being a tax collector, Matthew probably was relatively-well educated and spoke Greek as well as his native Aramaic.

-Thus, when Jesus called Matthew to be one of His disciples, he was not looked upon favorably by the Jews.
+Matthew became a follower of Jesus during the Galilean ministry of Jesus, less than two years before the crucifixion.
+Because he had been a tax collector, he was not looked upon favorably by the Jews, including the disciples, when Jesus called him to be one of His disciples.
 Furthermore, Matthew had been one of the tax collectors working in the city of Capernaum, the hometown of Peter and Andrew.
 It must have been very hard for them to accept this “outcast” from their society as an associate!
 Matthew may have been fairly well-off financially.
 At least, he had enough money to throw a large banquet for Jesus.
 (See Matthew 9:9-13; Mark 2:13-17; Luke 5:27-32.)
 It appears that after Jesus called Levi Matthew, many of society’s “outcasts” began to feel much more comfortable around Jesus!
 We know very little about Matthew’s life after the ascension of Jesus.
 However, his book seems to imply that he worked and wrote his Gospel primarily for Jews.
-Matthew became a follower of Jesus during the Galilean ministry of Jesus, less than two years before the crucifixion.
 Early in the 2nd century, Papias referred to Matthew as the collector of the “oracles” of Jesus.
-Shortly thereafter, the Gospel as a whole was attributed to Matthew.
+Shortly thereafter, this Gospel as a whole was attributed to Matthew.

-[ISBE:] Later traditions about Matthew are mixed and unreliable.
+[International Standard Bible Encyclopedia:] Later traditions about Matthew are mixed and unreliable.
 Eusebius said only that Matthew first preached to “the Hebrews” and then to “others” (Historia Ecclesiastica iii.24.6), the latter being amplified in later sources to include residents of such places as Ethiopia, Persia, Parthia, Macedonia, and Syria.
 Clement of Alexandria provided the interesting note that “the apostle Matthew partook of seeds, and nuts, and vegetables, without flesh” (Paedagogus ii.1).
+[Apparently, he was a vegetarian.
+However, apparently, he ate fish with Jesus and the other disciples.
+So, he likely was a pescatarian.]
 The traditions about Matthew’s death are contradictory.
 According to some, Matthew was a martyr for his faith, although the place and means of his martyrdom vary considerably in different reports.
 Part of the confusion in these later traditions may be due to the similarity of the names Matthew and Matthias.
 Probably more reliable is the conclusion that Matthew died a normal death, as implied by Heracleon (recorded by Clement of Alexandria in Stromata iv.9).—International Standard Bible Encyclopedia,* vol. 3, 280.‡§